The Story so far...

 The old Acton Library closed to the public on 19th March 2014.

-Acton used to have five screens and there was talk of a new independent cinema on the site as far back as 2015 when the Curzon Corinthian group looked like they were going to buy the building.
+Acton used to have five cinemas and there was talk of a new independent cinema on this site as far back as 2015 when the Curzon Corinthian group looked like they were going to buy the building.
 But this agreement with Ealing Council came to an end in November 2017.

 * keep the Old Library in community use